poa00/ahk-mso/docs/_pages/Teamsy.md

 ## About

-Teamsy is a Microsoft Teams Plugin for an Application Launcher like [Launchy](http://launchy.net/) or [Executor](http://executor.dk/).

-It can also be used from the command line to send commands to Microsoft Teams.
+Teamsy is a Microsoft Teams *Plugin for an Application Launcher* like [Launchy](http://launchy.net/) or [Executor](http://executor.dk/) as well as a *Teams Commander* i.e. it can also be used from the command line to send commands to Microsoft Teams.
 For example, as bridge between a StreamDeck and Microsoft Teams.

+You can also run Teamsy from the [Teamsy Launcher](Teamsy-Launcher) or the [Teams Shortcuts](Teams-Shortcuts) PowerTool.

 Its main advantage is that it works even if your Teams window isn't active (contrary to built-in hotkeys) both for main window and meeting window actions.